 - Take-home drugs or over-the-counter items.
 See Prescription Drug. - Routine newborn exams while the child is in the hospital after birth.
 See Newborn Care. - · Routine or other dental care - Services related to tubal ligation when it is done as a secondary procedure.
 The charge for the procedure itself is covered under this benefit, but the related services, such as anesthesia, are covered as part of the primary procedure.
-See the Hospital and Surgery benefits. - · Routine vision and hearing exams - Gym fees or exercise classes or programs - Services or tests for a specific illness, injury or set of symptoms.
-See the plan's other benefits. - · Physical exams for basic life or disability insurance - · Work-related disability or medical disability exams - Purchase of hospital-grade breast pumps. - Vasectomy.
+See the Hospital and Surgery benefits. - Routine vision and hearing exams - · Gym fees or exercise classes or programs - Services or tests for a specific illness, injury or set of symptoms.
+See the plan's other benefits. - · Physical exams for basic life or disability insurance - · Work-related disability or medical disability exams - · Purchase of hospital-grade breast pumps. - Vasectomy.
 See Surgery.

-Professional Visits And Services
+Professional Visits and Services

-Benefits are provided for the examination, diagnosis and treatment of an illness or injury when such services are performed on an inpatient or outpatient basis, including your home and surgery performed in an office setting.
+Benefits are provided for the examination, diagnosis and treatment of an illness or injury when such services are performed on an inpatient or outpatient basis, including your home.
 Benefits are also provided for the following professional services when provided by a qualified provider:

-Second opinions for any covered medical diagnosis or treatment plan

-- Biofeedback for migraines and other conditions for which biofeedback is not deemed experimental or investigational.
-See Definitions. - · Repair of a dependent child's congenital anomaly - · Consultations with a pharmacist
+- · Second opinions for any covered medical diagnosis or treatment plan - Biofeedback for migraines and other conditions for which biofeedback is not deemed experimental or investigational see Definitions. - Repair of a dependent child's congenital anomaly - · Consultations with a pharmacist

-For surgical procedures performed in a surgical suite or other facility benefit information, see the Surgery benefit.
+For surgical procedures performed in a provider's office, surgical suite or other facility benefit information, see the Surgery benefit.

-For professional diagnostic services benefit information, see the Diagnostic X-Ray, Lab, And Imaging benefit.
+For professional diagnostic services benefit information, see the Diagnostic X-Ray, Lab And Imaging benefit.

-For home health or hospice care benefit information, see the Home Health Care and Hospice Care benefits.
+For home health or hospice care benefit information, see the Home And Hospice Care benefit.